lue-bird/elm-bounded-nat/README.md

 ## bounded-nat

-A typed natural number >= 0 that has extra information about its range _at compile-time_.
+A natural number >= 0 that has extra information about its range _at compile-time_

 ## example: `toHexChar`